enyciaa/Kiwi/README.md

+Need to understand more about kotlin native to make a library in kotlin work

 # Kiwi
 A pure Kotlin library with common code that can be used across projects

 ## Warning
 This a personal library, and is not intended to be used by others.
 The Api may change at anytime.
+Doesn't currently work.

 ## Animations
 A collection of entities and functions that make dealing animations simpler